 The Romans were also building excellent roads.
 Roman roads had a thick layer of stone pavement, providing stability and resistance to load.
 They were aimed to be straight lines and that is why they were often mountainous.
 Roman roads have been the main arteries of European transport for many centuries – even today many roads run along their routes.

 The Romans also used war machines (Greeks as well) to win battles.
 The Greek catapult was able to throw stones.
 The Romans created a new type of catapult, the so-called ballistaę, which, unlike a catapult, fired shots rather than stones.
 The shots were fired with two levers with torsion springs.

-At the turn of the 3rd and 2nd century BCE, there was a fierce struggle between the supporters of ancient Roman customs and the followers of the Greek culture that permeated Italy.
+At the turn of the 3rd and 2nd centuries BCE, there was a fierce struggle between the supporters of ancient Roman customs and the followers of the Greek culture that permeated Italy.
 Although the influence did not initially affect the entire Roman society, its importance in the circles of Roman aristocracy was constantly growing.

 Philosophy was definitely an important achievement of Rome.
 Concededly, the stoic philosophy was more appropriate for the Romans of the old date, as it emphasized the role of the citizen in relation to the state, but during the civil wars (1st century) epicureanism presented a life free of duties found many supporters.
 The advantages of this philosophy were raised by one of the greatest Roman poets, Titus Lucretius Carus.
 In the poem “De rerum natura” he pictured a philosophy which was supposed to show a man tired of the present, a happier perspective, freedom from fear and from superstition.
 However, apart from this one exception, the Romans did not create any original philosophical system, limiting themselves to agreeing on different views borrowed from existing philosophical schools and accepting only those that seemed the most appropriate for them.
 This direction was called eclecticism, and its most prominent representative was Cicero, a famous orator and theoretician of pronunciation.

 The most famous philosophers were: Lucius Annaeus Seneca, Epictetus, Dion of Prusa and emperor Marcus Aurelius.